Photo: Sandra Wong Geroux

 2021

-OMG Art Faire, Kenise Barnes Fine Arts, Kingston, NY
+OMG Art Faire with Kenise Barnes Fine Art, Kingston, NY

 2019

-About Landscape, Kenise Barnes Fine Arts, Kent, CT (group show)
+About Landscape, Kenise Barnes Fine Art, Kent, CT

-The Project Space at Kenise Barnes Fine Arts, Larchmont, NY (one-person exhibition)
+The Project Space at Kenise Barnes Fine Art, Larchmont, NY

 2007